Katherine Grandjean: Kingdom of Devils, Gebunden

 The chilling true story of a brutal string of deaths on the post-Revolutionary frontier that reveal the violence at the heart of the young United States

 Kentucky, 1798: A harrowing series of murders begins.
 The first body, discovered by cattle drovers, lies bloody at the bottom of a ridge.
 Then another---a dead boy staring up from a sinkhole.
 Bodies turn up along roadsides, stuffed into brush.
 They float to the surface of muddy brooks.
 For nine terrifying months, over hundreds of miles of Kentucky and Tennessee countryside, the terror unfolds.
-The killers---two men with a hazy background---are brothers, named Wiley and Micajah Harp.
+The killers---two men with hazy backgrounds---are brothers, named Wiley and Micajah Harp.

 Bristling with tense, page-turning storytelling---and driven by a historian's obsessive detective work---Kingdom of Devils recovers these long-forgotten murders as a haunting tale about the darkness at the heart of the American dream.